JM1/ansible-collection-jm1-cloudy/README.md

 | Ubuntu 20.04 LTS (Focal Fossa)               | `apt install python3 python3-pip` |

 Run `pip3 install --user --upgrade pip` to upgrade `pip` to the latest version because an outdated `pip` version is the single most common cause of installation problems.
-Now install Ansible and all required Python modules with `pip3 install --user --requirement pip-requirements.txt`.
+Before proceeding, please follow the hints and instructions given in [`pip-requirements.txt`][pip-requirements-txt] because some Python modules have additional prerequisites.
+Next, install Ansible and all required Python modules with `pip3 install --user --requirement pip-requirements.txt`.

-Use Python's [`virtualenv` tool][virtualenv] to create a self-contained Python environment for Ansible, instead of installing all Python packages to your home directory with `pip3 install --user`.
+You may want to use Python's [`virtualenv` tool][virtualenv] to create a self-contained Python environment for Ansible, instead of installing all Python packages to your home directory with `pip3 install --user`.

 [virtualenv]: https://virtualenv.pypa.io/en/latest/